Asadu43/Biconomy_Fusion/FAQ.md

 ## General Questions

-### What is Biconomy Fusion Mode?
+### What is Biconomy Gasless Transfer?

-Fusion Mode is a mechanism that allows external wallet users (MetaMask, Rabby, Trust Wallet) to execute transactions where a Companion Account (smart account) handles the gas payment.
+Gasless Transfer is a mechanism that allows external wallet users (MetaMask, Rabby, Trust Wallet) to execute transactions where a Companion Account (smart account) handles the gas payment.
 It enables gasless transactions without requiring users to deploy their own smart accounts.

 ### How is this different from regular transactions?